kevvo83/gcp-infra/gcp-storage-db-services.md

   * Postgres
   * MySQL
   * SQLServer
-* CloudSQL can scale up
+* CloudSQL can scale up - using bigger VMs
 * Can scale out using Read Replicas
 * Connect to CloudSQL recommendations:
   * Within GCP Project? - use private IP TLS